Sony PCM-9000

 With editing accuracy of one block and the DABK-9007 memory board, the Sony PCM-9000 allows for editing to a precision of one sample and provides crossfades at each edit point.
 Sampling frequency options include 48kHz, 44.1 kHz, and 44.056 kHz.
 The device is well-suited for digital audio two-channel recording/playback applications such as CD mastering, laser disc production, and digital video production.

-The optimize mode erases unnecessary data and re-records the remaining data back onto the disc when the MAIN data area is fully occupied, maximizing the disc’s storage capacity.
+The optimise mode erases unnecessary data and re-records the remaining data back onto the disc when the MAIN data area is fully occupied, maximising the disc’s storage capacity.
 The Sony RM-D9000 remote controller offers two timer display modes: normal and disc.
 The normal mode offers selectable timer modes such as ABSOLUTE, RELATIVE, or REMAIN, displaying either the absolute time converted from AAIP, time elapsed since the counter reset, or remaining time of the disc.
 In the disc mode, users can choose between ACTUAL or REMAIN, showing track number and time within the track.
 The ACTUAL mode displays actual playing time while the REMAIN mode shows the remaining time.

 Apart from the normal record function, the Sony PCM-9000 features two erase modes, namely instant erase and disc erase modes.
 The instant erase mode erases only the AUX data within a few seconds, allowing for overwriting with new audio data.
 However, after this erasure, the MAIN audio data cannot be played back.
 On the other hand, the disc erase mode erases all the data on both the AUX and MAIN areas, and this process takes approximately 20 minutes.